itsrabei/signals-and-systems-PPU/README.md

 ```
 signals-and-systems-PPU/
 ├── README.md                      # This file
 ├── LICENSE                        # License file (CC BY-NC-SA 4.0)
 ├── .gitignore                     # Git ignore rules
-├── GITHUB_SETUP_GUIDE.md     # Complete setup guide
-├── lectures/                  # LaTeX lecture notes
+├── Lectures/                      # LaTeX lecture notes
 │   ├── README.md                  # Lecture-specific documentation
-│   ├── signals-preamble.tex
+│   ├── signals-preamble.tex       # Shared LaTeX preamble
-│   ├── lecture_template.tex
+│   ├── lecture_template.tex       # Template for new lectures
-│   ├── LECTURE_CONVENTIONS.md
+│   ├── LECTURE_CONVENTIONS.md     # Style guide and conventions
 │   ├── lec01.tex through lec19.tex
-│   └── figures/              # Figure source files
+│   └── figures/                   # Figure source files organized by lecture
-├── matlab-apps/              # Interactive MATLAB applications
+├── Interactive Matlab Apps/       # Interactive MATLAB applications
+│   ├── lec01/                     # Applications for Lecture 1
+│   ├── lec02/                     # Applications for Lecture 2
+│   └── ...                        # Additional lecture-specific applications
-└── examples/                 # Auxiliary examples and practice problems
+└── Solved Examples/               # Solved examples and practice problems
+    ├── lec01_examples.tex         # Examples for Lecture 1
+    ├── lec02_examples.tex         # Examples for Lecture 2
+    └── ...                        # Additional lecture-specific examples
 ```

 ## Quick Start

 ### Lectures

-See the [lectures/README.md](lectures/README.md) for detailed instructions on compiling and using the lecture notes.
+See the <Lectures/README.md> for detailed instructions on compiling and using the lecture notes.

 ### MATLAB Applications

-Interactive MATLAB applications will be added to the `matlab-apps/` directory.
+Interactive MATLAB applications are organized by lecture in the `Interactive Matlab Apps/` directory.
+Each application is designed to demonstrate key concepts from the corresponding lecture.
+Applications include interactive signal generators, convolution simulators, Fourier series analyzers, and spectral analysis tools.

+See the [Interactive Matlab Apps/README.md](Interactive Matlab Apps/README.md) for detailed information about available applications and usage instructions.

-### Examples
+### Solved Examples

-Additional practice problems and worked examples will be added to the `examples/` directory.
+Worked examples and practice problems are provided in the `Solved Examples/` directory, organized by lecture number.
+Each example file includes step-by-step solutions with accompanying figures.

+See the [Solved Examples/README.md](Solved Examples/README.md) for compilation instructions and content overview.

 ## License

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/) (CC BY-NC-SA 4.0).

 This means you are free to:

 -   **Share** — copy and redistribute the material in any medium or format
 -   **Adapt** — remix, transform, and build upon the material

 Under the following terms:

 -   **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made
 -   **NonCommercial** — You may not use the material for commercial purposes
 -   **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license

-**Note:** Please verify with PPU administration that this license aligns with university policies regarding faculty-created educational materials.

 ## Authors

 -   **Dr. Ghandi Manasra**
 -   **Ahmed Rabei**

 ## Contact

-[Add contact information if desired]

----
+itstefo@gmail.com

+***

-**Note**: For detailed setup instructions, see `GITHUB_SETUP_GUIDE.md`.
-For lecture compilation instructions, see `lectures/README.md`.
+**Note**: For lecture compilation instructions, see <Lectures/README.md>.